Keywords: CAMELS ratings, bank supervision and regulation, financial frictions.

 In our fourth approach, we estimate a series of ordered probit models using repeated cross sections.18 This approach generates time-varying coefficients and thresholds that, under certain assumptions, imply that the evolution of the coefficients on the explanatory variables and the changes in the estimated thresholds for each rating category partly reflect changes in supervisory standards.
 Of course, this approach is not optimal either, as it has the disadvantage of discarding the information that can be gleaned from the panel structure of the data.

-Specifically, for each time period, t, we assume a latent variable, Y_{i,t}^*, that proxies for the condition of bank i at time t19 :
+Specifically, for each time period, , we assume a latent variable, , that proxies for the condition of bank at time 19 :

-where X_{i,t}, is a vector of of bank-specific variables, \beta_t is a vector of corresponding coefficients, and \epsilon_{i,t} is a normally distributed random variable.
-We can then track the evolution of the cutoffs in an ordered probit framework by assuming that CAMELS rating CAMELS_{i,t} is designated based on the relationship between Y_{i,t}^* and cutoff, c_{t,j}, where the cutoff point is defined as the threshold value of Y_{i,t}^* needed to achieve a CAMELS rating of j, a value that varies through time t.
+where , is a vector of of bank-specific variables, is a vector of corresponding coefficients, and is a normally distributed random variable.
+We can then track the evolution of the cutoffs in an ordered probit framework by assuming that CAMELS rating is designated based on the relationship between and cutoff, , where the cutoff point is defined as the threshold value of needed to achieve a CAMELS rating of , a value that varies through time .
 More specifically,

-Thus, we are able to estimate the supervisory assessment of aggregate bank conditions, \overline{Y}_t^*, at time t, by taking the average of the X_{i,t} \hat{\beta}_t across all banks i in a given sample, where \hat{\beta}_t is the estimated \beta_t.
-Then, due to the properties of the probit framework, the average CAMELS rating, \overline{CAMELS}_t, can also be expressed by the following equation,
+Thus, we are able to estimate the supervisory assessment of aggregate bank conditions, , at time , by taking the average of the across all banks in a given sample, where is the estimated .
+Then, due to the properties of the probit framework, the average CAMELS rating, , can also be expressed by the following equation,

 However, that measure of the supervisory risk assessment includes not only changes in the "true" risks associated with a particular factor, such as might be expected from a reassessment of the riskiness of residential mortgage lending in light of the large, sustained nationwide declines in home prices over the past five years, but also with any changes in supervisory attitudes toward various factors that are not strictly based on economic fundamentals.
 We assume that the portion of the aggregate risk component that can be explained by changes in economy-wide variables represents an endogenous change in the aggregate risk tolerance of supervisors, while the portion that is not captured by those variables is more closely associated with an exogenous change in the tolerance for risk of supervisors.
 The exogenous changes are most closely related to what we consider "supervisory stringency."

-Therefore, in order to better identify the portion of the risk component that is attributable to supervisory stringency, we regress the time series of that component, R_t, on the vector of time series for economy-wide variables, E_t.20 More formally,
+Therefore, in order to better identify the portion of the risk component that is attributable to supervisory stringency, we regress the time series of that component, , on the vector of time series for economy-wide variables, .20 More formally,

-where \gamma^{risk} is the vector of coefficients corresponding to the economy-wide variables and \eta_t is the residual.
-Holding composition constant, higher values of the R_t's (explained by macro fundamentals) imply better overall banking conditions and thus less risk in the sector.
-Therefore, a higher value of R_t, in the aggregate, means that examiners are showing greater tolerance for risk.
-As a result, a negative residual, \hat{\eta}_t, in the equation for R_t means economic factors suggest supervisors should be less strict than they are and represents supervisory stringency in terms of "perceived" risk.
+where is the vector of coefficients corresponding to the economy-wide variables and is the residual.
+Holding composition constant, higher values of the 's (explained by macro fundamentals) imply better overall banking conditions and thus less risk in the sector.
+Therefore, a higher value of , in the aggregate, means that examiners are showing greater tolerance for risk.
+As a result, a negative residual, , in the equation for means economic factors suggest supervisors should be less strict than they are and represents supervisory stringency in terms of "perceived" risk.

-Under the strong assumption that all changes in the true riskiness of the banking sector are captured by changes in the \beta_t's or changes in the explanatory variables, then absent changes in supervisory standards, the thresholds, or c_{t,j}'s, should be constant.
-Therefore, any changes in the c_{t,j}'s could be interpreted as changes in supervisory standards.
-However, as shown above, it is likely that changes in the overall riskiness of the economy (for instance, if the financial crisis led to a reassessment of the likelihood of large shocks) would be reflected in both the c_{t,j}'s and the \beta_t's.
+Under the strong assumption that all changes in the true riskiness of the banking sector are captured by changes in the 's or changes in the explanatory variables, then absent changes in supervisory standards, the thresholds, or 's, should be constant.
+Therefore, any changes in the 's could be interpreted as changes in supervisory standards.
+However, as shown above, it is likely that changes in the overall riskiness of the economy (for instance, if the financial crisis led to a reassessment of the likelihood of large shocks) would be reflected in both the 's and the 's.
 Therefore, we also attempt to parse the thresholds into a component related to the "true" change in riskiness and changes in how supervisors perceive those risks.
 Hence, we separately regress the thresholds for each rating category on the economy-wide variables according to the following equation:

-The adjusted CAMELS ratings, adjCAMELS_{i,t}, are then based on both adjY_{i,t}^* and the adjusted cutoffs for the different thresholds, i.e., the components of the cutoff values that are explained by macro fundamentals.
+The adjusted CAMELS ratings, , are then based on both and the adjusted cutoffs for the different thresholds, i.e., the components of the cutoff values that are explained by macro fundamentals.
 These are represented by the predicted value from equation 12.

-Then the adjusted average CAMELS rating for the banking system as a whole, denoted \overline{adjCAMELS}_t, can be written as follows:
+Then the adjusted average CAMELS rating for the banking system as a whole, denoted , can be written as follows:

 In the last step, we compute the difference between the actual CAMELS rating (which reflects supervisory stringency in perceived risk and the thresholds) and the counterfactual (which does not), or